stevegt/promisebase/ROADMAP.md

     hello
 ```

-- track down source of the multiple closes on file handles
+x track down source of the multiple closes on file handles
-    - figure out why we can't uncomment tree.go:178
+    x figure out why we can't uncomment tree.go:178
+- move runContainer and most other pb functions into client library
+    - write test cases
+    - import client library into pb
+    - run the container in a goroutine with stdio via channels
+- spike network layer
+	- add daemon() to pb
+		- run daemon with `pb daemon`,
+	- move or copy pb runContainer into daemon
-- fix pb run so that it runs the container in a goroutine with stdio in channels
+		- run the container in a goroutine with stdio via channels
+    - client/broker/member talks to daemon via unix domain socket, stream mode
 - containerize tests
-    - this will also provide a linux VM for Matt
+    - this will also help provide a linux VM for Matt
+- RFC -- UDS protocol
 - write some test cases where we change the working directory
     - should help make macOS work
-- spike network layer
-    - daemon
-    - unix domain socket, stream mode
-    - broker
 - move rfcs to:
     - 0000 t7a
     - 1000 pb/gdo
     - 2000 cdint
-- start RFC 1004 -- auth&auth
+- RFC -- auth&auth
     - e.g. authorization by key fingerprint should be via encryption, not by us
+- RFC -- architecture
+    - db
+    - daemon
+    - counterparty
+    - network
+- RFC -- accounting records
+    - one blob per transaction leg
+        - per-leg payload in stream
 - make wide trees streamable
     - see note in memtest.sh
 - spike pit